-The defense of federal, State of Colorado and city tax controversy matters such as IRS audits and examinations, IRS criminal investigations, and IRS tax collection problems, State of Colorado Department of Revenue tax collection and criminal investigation matters, and City of Denver sales and use tax examinations.
+The defense of federal, State of Colorado and city tax controversy matters such as IRS audits and examinations, IRS criminal investigations, IRS tax collection problems, State of Colorado Department of Revenue tax collection and criminal investigation matters, and City of Denver sales and use tax examinations.
 That's what we do.
 All the Time.
 Every Time.

 The big question is: how are these things handled?
 Do you confront the IRS yourself, even if you don't know what they'll ask, what they'll do, or how you'll handle it?
 Do you submit documents?
 Do you talk to the IRS Agents and make representations?
-What if they're being nice to you and promise they'll be fair--can you trust that their boss is going to think that way?
+What if they're being nice to you and promise they'll be fair--can you trust that the Agent's manager is going to think the same way?
 Do you just wait to see what they do to you tomorrow?
 Pay them some money and think you're all done?
 Come to think of it, what does the IRS do next in situations such as yours?

 Are you confident this is the time for an experiment?
 If you're involved in a criminal tax investigation take it from us--this is no time to kick the can down the road, or try to take on those IRS Special Agents by yourself.
 This is your freedom they're talking about, not just filing returns and paying taxes.
 It's a big time problem which is more than just a tax matter.
 Mr. Arvin's frequent work in this area allows him to maintain an active practice before the IRS Criminal Investigation Division, the U.S. Department of Justice, and the local U.S. Attorney's Office.

 Are you forced to confront an IRS Audit or IRS tax collection problem?
 It could be that this is no situation for first timers.
 Mr. Arvin handles IRS examinations involving many different types of taxpayers and, accordingly, he maintains an active practice before IRS Appeals and the U.S. Tax Court as part this practice emphasis.

 What about foreign bank accounts and foreign asset reporting?